matthias-reis/carda-gatsby/content/articles/2025/02/triskelyon-interview-en.md

 languageLink: /2025/02/triskelyon-interview/
 ---

 **The Canadian thrash metal project Triskelyon has several lyrics about veganism in their songs.
 Fans of the genre love them for their skilful mix of euphoria and despair and the play with joy and horror.
 The third album, "Shattered Elysium", came out in September 2024.
-When band founder Geoff Wayne contacted me, I asked him for an interview, and here we are!**
+When band founder Geoff Waye contacted me, I asked him for an interview, and here we are!**

 **Anne:** Hi!
 Thanks for taking the time to do this interview!
 It's so great to talk to you.
 How are you doing today?